Introduction

 Air conditioners are a cost effective, all-electric means of heating & cooling using your solar power.
 Choose between Split, Multi-Split, VRV/VRF and Ducted systems depending on your needs, budget and house design.

-Consider combining air-conditioners in bedrooms with radiant hydronic heating and reverse cycle cooling in living rooms.
+Consider combining air-conditioners in bedrooms with radiant hydronic heating and reverse cycle cooling in living spaces.

 Ventilation